A Warm Wisconsin Welcome

 How do ticket prices differ?

-Tickets prices range from $15 up to $80 per seat depending on your location preference.
+Tickets prices range from $15 up to $90 per seat depending on your location preference.
 On occasion, special rates may be offered.
+See seating map.

 Season subscriptions are available for the Masterworks concert series!
-Subscribers will receive special rates when purchasing tickets for 3, 4, or 5 concerts per season.
-Plus, first-time new subscribers will receive an additional 10% savings off the subscription rate.
+Subscribers will receive special rates when purchasing tickets for 2, 3, or 4 concerts per season.
+Plus, first-time new subscribers receive 20% off single ticket prices.

-Students receive a special rate of $12 per ticket for Mezzanine or Balcony seating locations.
+Students receive a special rate per ticket for Mezzanine or Balcony seating locations.
 (Please provide your student ID for purchase.)

 We also offer special group rates.
 Please inquire.